-The New York Stock Exchange enables companies around the world to raise money.
-It represents one of the world's largest regulated electronic markets where licensed stock brokerages, and the traders representing them, buy and sell shares.
-Through the exchange, private companies sell stock in the form of publicly traded shares.
+Stock exchanges like the New York Stock Exchange, Nasdaq and others around the world enable companies around the world to raise money.
+Nowadays, they're mostly electronic markets where licensed stock brokerages, and the traders representing them, buy and sell shares.
+Through exchanges, private companies sell stock in the form of publicly traded shares.
 Those wishing to invest in stock place buy or sell orders through regulated brokerage firms.
 These firms act as intermediaries to the public, providing an efficient and well-regulated trading market.

 The primary function of a stock exchange is to help companies raise money.
 To accomplish this task, ownership in a private corporation is sold to the public in the form of shares of stock.
 Funds received from the sale of stock contribute to the firm's capital formation.
 Companies plan to use the newly-raised funds to invest in productive business assets and grow revenues and profits.
 This positive business expansion then may be reflected in a higher stock trading price.